 Material Selection & Access

-The public library is the institution in our society which provides material representing all points of view in all fields, including political, social and religious, no matter how controversial or how objectionable these ideas may be to some people.
+The public library is the institution in our society that provides material representing all points of view in all fields, including political, social and religious, no matter how controversial or how objectionable these ideas may be to some people.
 In a democratic society, individuals should feel free to explore any and all ideas in order to decide which are meaningful to them.
 Therefore, the library, within the limits of selection standards, budget and space, chooses representative material espousing all points of view.

-In accordance with the American Library Association’s Library Bill of Rights materials on controversial subjects or issues, even if presented in an extreme or sensational manner, are acquired.
+In accordance with the American Library Association’s Library Bill of Rights, materials on controversial subjects or issues, even if presented in an extreme or sensational manner, are acquired.

 Policy originally adopted by the Cuyahoga County Public Library Board of Trustees in November, 1968.
 First revision; February 23, 1993.
 Second revision; June 28, 2022.